WiktoriaSamek/InformaticsPlugin/README.md

 The "Count Objects" feature allows the user to count the number of selected points.
 To use this feature, follow these steps:
 1. Select the points on the map.
-2. Open the plugin and click the "Count" button.
+2. Open the plugin, select "General" and click the "Count" button.
 3. The plugin will display the number of selected points.

 ### 2. Show Coordinates

 The "Show Coordinates" feature displays the coordinates of the selected points.
 To use this feature, follow these steps:
 1. Select the points on the map.
-2. Open the plugin and click the "Show Coordinates" button.
+2. Open the plugin, select "Description" and click the "Show Coordinates" button.
 3. The plugin will display the coordinates of the selected points.

 ### 3. Calculate Area

 The "Calculate Area" feature calculates the area of a polygon formed by the selected points using the Gauss method.
 To use this feature, follow these steps:
 1. Select the points that form a closed polygon.
-2. Open the plugin and click the "Calculate" button.
+2. Open the plugin, select "Area" and click the "Calculate" button.
 3. The plugin will display the calculated area of the polygon in the user-selected units and the coordinate system (+ zone).

 ### 4. Calculate Height Difference

 The "Calculate Height Difference" feature calculates the height difference between two selected points.
 To use this feature, follow these steps:
 1. Select two points on the map.
-2. Open the plugin and click the "Height" button.
+2. Open the plugi, select "Elevation" and click the "Height" button.
 3. The plugin will display the calculated height difference between the two points.

 ## Additional comments: